lakegrove/MTA-EDA-Project/README.md

 MTA Turnstile data looking at overall traffic and changes by location through time

-New York City covid case data from NYC.Gov
+New York City covid case data from NY Health Department